Privacy: the iOS browser showdown

 Safari, difficult to audit exhaustively

-Safari is pre-installed so I cannot simulate a first launch.
-It is not impossible for Apple to recover telemetry data from Safari if you have not unchecked the various switches in "Settings" > "Privacy" > "Analysis and improvements":
+Safari is pre-installed, so I cannot simulate a first launch.
+It is not out of the question that Apple collects telemetry data from Safari if you have not turned off the various switches in "Settings" > "Privacy" > "Analytics & Improvements":

 On the privacy side, Apple is taking very good initiatives.
 But it allows Google and its surveillance capitalism to flourish, for big money.